-An adult carer’s assessment will look at the different ways that caring affects your life and work out how you can carry on doing the things that are important to you and your family.
+An adult carer’s assessment will look at the different ways that caring affects your life, to understand how you can carry on doing the things that are important to you and your family.

 Your physical, mental and emotional wellbeing will be at the heart of this assessment.
-As a result of the assessment, you may be eligible for support.
+All the information gathered during your assessment will help us to make a decision as to whether you have eligible needs for support.